 The best way to start writing is to follow a proper book report format.
 Begin with writing the introduction first.

-A typical book report introduction should have three components including a universal statement, background information and detail, thesis statement.
+A typical report introduction should have three components: a universal statement, background information, and a thesis statement.

-Start the introduction with a fact about the book or revelation.
+Start the introduction with a fact about the book.
 Then provide relevant background information in four to five sentences.
-Present the name of the book, mention the author, year of publication, number of pages, genre and setting.
+Present the book’s name, mention the author, year of publication, number of pages, genre, and setting.

 Lastly, construct a strong thesis statement.
-Make a claim about the book that you can prove with examples and facts from the book as your thesis.
+Make a claim about the book that you can prove with examples and facts in the main body paragraphs.